ddietz1/ddietz1.github.io/_projects/FrankaProject.md

 ### Hardware
 #### Custom Grippers
 To effectively grip the bogies of the train for proper track alignment, our team created a set of custom grippers that could be mounted to the stock Franka end effector.
 The grippers were designed in Onshape and 3d printed in PLA.
 A thin foam layer was added as a final adjustment to allow firm grip without deforming the grippers.
-IMAGE HERE
 #### Intel RealSense D450
 The RealSense was selected for its ability to provide reasonably accurate depth information and its native compatibility with ROS2.
 #### Model Train Cars